gospel-desk/www.logstown.com/_posts/2020-06-03-deisis-faithful-servants.md

 Christ, the voice from heaven is centered.
 Here are the words to be included on each icon:

-1. Christ - "You are my beloved Son."
+1. Christ - "This is my beloved Son."
    ([Matthew 17:5](https://www.biblegateway.com/verse/en/Matthew%2017))
 1. Virgin Mary - "Blessed art thou among women."
    ([Luke 1:28](https://www.biblegateway.com/verse/en/Luke%201:28))